Buying property in Pretoria?

 Which property types are increasing faster in value in Pretoria as of 2026?

-The main reason freehold properties are outperforming in Pretoria is that buyers are willing to pay a premium for space, privacy, and the ability to add backup power and water solutions, which matters a lot in a city where service reliability can be uneven.
+The main reason freehold properties are outperforming in Pretoria is that buyers are willing to pay a premium for standalone homes with private outdoor space and backup power options (solar/battery), which are features that are harder to retrofit in apartments or large sectional-title complexes.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: